Arjitc12/Univ-DBMS/README.md

 cd Univ
 ```

-You can either use a virtual environment and dependencies over there or directly install Django-admin
+You can either use a virtual environment and install dependencies over there or directly install Django-admin

 ```bash
 virtual env MyEnv -p python3.6